-Graham Sykes offer a range of stallholder insurance, Event Insurance packages for exhibitors, organisers and groups.
+Insurers offer a range of tailored event related insurance packages for stallholders and organisers.
 You can get a quote for Public Liability, Employers Liability Cover, Property Cover and Cancellation Cover without the need to give personal details.

 Insurance for artists and crafts people does need a little thought.
 You could contact an insurance broker, who specialises in your particular area, whether your an individual craftsman, artist, artisan, craft group or craft club.

 Although your craft business may have a relatively low turnover, you may need the standard business insurances of:

 You could also look at small van insurance and working from home insurance.